On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Probability distributions, phase qubits, and conditions on initial state and number of shots

-Thus, we defined the $e$ value corresponding to the additional number of qubits $a$ to satisfy the chemical accuracy condition (the result is slightly different from the one in section 5.2.1 of Ref. \cite{nielsen2010quantum} because of specific features of our framework).
-This allows to consider additional peaks into $|f(.)|^2$, eq.~\eqref{demo_e}, and thus allows for a smoother evolution of the corresponding probability.
+Thus, we defined the $e$ value corresponding to the additional number of qubits $a$ to satisfy the chemical precision condition (the result is slightly different from the one in section 5.2.1 of \cite{nielsen2010quantum} because of specific features of our framework).
+This allows to consider additional peaks into $|f(.)|^2$, ~\eqref{demo_e}, and thus allows for a smoother evolution of the corresponding probability.

-\subsection{Analysis of $P(.)$, initial state conditions and effect of the `relaxation'}
+\subsection{Analysis of $P(.)$, initial state conditions and effect of taking more phase qubits}

-We study the features of the main driver of the QPE efficiency, $P(l)$, eq.~\eqref{Prob}, which are driven by the input state-related probability distribution $|c_j|^2$ `filtered' by the $|f(\theta_j^{(t)}-\frac{l}{2^N}) |^2$.
+We study the features of the main driver of the QPE efficiency, $P(l)$, ~\eqref{Prob}, which are driven by the input state-related probability distribution $|c_j|^2$ `filtered' by the $|f(\theta_j^{(t)}-\frac{l}{2^N}) |^2$.
 We will develop conditions on the quality of $\ket{\psi_{\rm init}}$, i.e. on $|c_0|^2$ which is related to the overlap between $\ket{\psi_{\rm init}}$ and $\ket{\psi_0}$, which represents another free parameter of QPE.
-For the remining we focus on the ground properties, $j=0$, and come back to a notation where the $N$ dependency is implicit.
-We have, using eq. \eqref{Prob}:
+For the remaining of this article we focus on the ground properties, $j=0$, and come back to a notation where the $N$ dependency is implicit.
+We have, using \eqref{Prob}:

-We first focus on eq.~\eqref{proj_constr_delta} that provides the condition so that the most probable phase measurement $l^*$ is associated to the best achievable estimation of the ground energy $l_0$, but this condition in impractical.
+We first focus on ~\eqref{proj_constr_delta} that provides the condition so that the most probable phase measurement $l^*$ is associated to the best achievable estimation of the ground energy $l_0$, but this condition in impractical.
 Considering $P(l_0)> 0.5$ represents a sufficient and more practical condition, leading to: